UofT-DSI/git/README.md

 ## Learning Outcomes
 Students will know how to:
-2. How to use version control to preserve personal work, access and edit pervious code versions, collaborate with others, and find and debug errors
+1. Use the Git command line
+1. Preserve personal work in Git version control
+1. Access and edit pervious code versions
+1. Collaborate with others
+1. Find and debug errors

 ## Expectations
 The course is a live-coding class.
-Students are expected to follow along with the coding, creating files and folders to navigate and manipulate.
+Students are expected to follow along with the instructor-led examples.
 Students should be active participants while coding and are encouraged to ask questions throughout.
 Although slides will be available for students to reference, they should be referenced before or after class, as during class will be dedicated to coding with the instructor.

 ## Schedule
-Day 1: Version Control and GitHub I (introducing version control and GitHub, basic Git commands)
+Day 1: Version Control and GitHub I (introducing version control and GitHub, basic Git commands, remote repositories)

-Day 2: Version Control and GitHub II (remote repositories; branching)
+Day 2: Version Control and GitHub II (branching, debugging, Git GUI in VSCode)

-Day 3: Version Control and GitHub III (collaborating, dealing with conflicts)
+Day 3: Version Control and GitHub III (collaborating on GitHub)